TychoLoke/azure-ad-empty-groups-exporter/README.md

 ## 📋 Change Log

+### **v1.2.0** (February 2025)
+- **Added On-Premises vs. Cloud-Only Classification**:
+   - Groups are now classified as **On-Premises**, **Cloud-Only**, or **Unknown** based on the `OnPremisesSyncEnabled` property.
+   - This helps to distinguish between groups synced from on-premises environments and those created in the cloud.

+- **Improved Nested Membership Handling**:
+   - Groups that are members of other groups are excluded from the report.

+- **Enhanced Progress Updates and Logging**:
+   - Progress bar updated for better tracking during long executions.

 ### **v1.1.0** (February 2025)
 - Added support for **nested memberships**:
    - Groups that are members of other groups are now excluded from the empty groups report.
    - Ensures that groups involved in nested relationships are not accidentally flagged for cleanup.
-- Enhanced error handling and progress updates.

 ### **v1.0.0** (February 2025)
 - Initial release of the script:
    - Fetches all Azure AD groups.
    - Identifies empty groups (no direct members).
    - Categorizes groups by type (Microsoft 365, Security, Distribution, etc.).
    - Exports results to a CSV file.